-In the predawn/dawn hours tomorrow – on August 15, 2017 – the moon will be at or near its last quarter phase, and in front of the constellation Taurus the Bull.
-Look for the moon in the vicinity of href=”http://earthsky.org/brightest-stars/aldebaran-is-taurus-bloodshot-eye”>Aldebaran, Taurus’ brightest star, and also the Pleiades star cluster.
-The moon, Aldebaran and the Pleiades go upward and westward throughout the wee morning hours.
+Tomorrow morning – August 15, 2017 – in the predawn hours, the moon will be at or near its last quarter phase and in front of the constellation Taurus the Bull.
+Look for the moon in the vicinity of Aldebaran, Taurus’ brightest star, and also the Pleiades star cluster.
+The moon, Aldebaran and the Pleiades go upward and westward throughout the wee hours before dawn.

 If you’re a night owl, staying up past the midnight hour, you might see this celestial threesome – the moon, Aldebaran and the Pleiades – low in the eastern sky before your bedtime.
 To know precisely when Aldebaran and the moon rise into your sky, check out this U.S. Naval Observatory page.

-From mid-northern latitudes, the moon, Aldebaran and the Pleiades shine high in the south to southeast sky in the dark hour before dawn.
+From mid-northern latitudes, the moon, Aldebaran and the Pleiades shine high in the southeast sky in the dark hour before dawn.